-- 1. The proposed ordinance amending the Development Code is consistent with the Countywide Plan and any applicable specific plan because it supports Policy LU-4.7, which provides that "[w]e minimize light pollution and glare to preserve views of the night sky, particularly in the Mountain and Desert regions where dark skies are fundamentally connected to community identities and local economies.
-We also promote the preservation of dark skies to assist the military in testing, training, and operations."
-The proposed ordinance will amend the Development Code to allow the County to more effectively prevent and regulate light pollution and light trespass from one property to another by setting clarified development standards for outdoor lighting. - 2.
-The proposed ordinance amending the Development Code would not be detrimental to the public interest, health, safety, convenience or welfare of the County.
+- 2. The proposed ordinance amending the Development Code would not be detrimental to the public interest, health, safety, convenience or welfare of the County.
 The proposed ordinance is designed specifically to enhance the public interest, health, safety, convenience and welfare of the County by providing needed clarification and updates in the regulations imposed on development and authorize a community benefit by allowing the County to effectively regulate light pollution and light trespass. - 3.
 The proposed ordinance amending the Development Code is internally consistent with other applicable provisions of the Development Code.
-The proposed ordinance repeals the current lighting standards and replaces them with countywide standards that are more consistent with uniform codes such as CALGreen Code. - 4.
+The proposed ordinance repeals the current lighting standards and replaces them with countywide standards that are more consistent with uniform codes such as CALGreen. - 4.
 The proposed amendment is exempt from the requirements of CEQA pursuant to CEQA Guidelines Section 15061(b)(3) because it can be determined with certainty that implementation of the proposed ordinance would not have a significant effect on the environment.